 Biden’s platform wants to make higher education more accessible by eliminating the cost for many.
 The Democrat is advocating that enrollment in two-year community colleges would be free while public college and universities would be tuition-free to all families who have incomes below $125,000.

 Biden’s plan is projected to cost $750 billion, which the campaign describes as an investment over a ten-year period that would lead to a stronger and more inclusive middle class.
-This plan would be paid for through changing the tax policy to eliminate stepped-up basis loophole and cap itemized deductions for the wealthiest Americans to 28%.
+This plan would be paid for by changing the tax policy to eliminate stepped-up basis loopholes and cap itemized deductions for the wealthiest Americans to 28%.

 The Trump administration has focused on reducing the federal government’s role in education, and although it does not go nearly as far as some Republican suggestions of eliminating the Department of Education, it is clearly a Republican perspective.
 The president has focused on redirecting federal funding toward charter and private alternatives.
 The administration suggests that this change ultimately offers more opportunities for disadvantaged students.